 The depth and breadth of her work is evidenced by international, national and local representation of a wide range of clients, including institutional investors, developers, multi-national corporations, REITs, nonprofits, public entities and individual entrepreneurs.
 She is experienced in the formation of various business entities necessary to acquire and develop real property on behalf of her clients, and frequently assists Munger Tolles corporate lawyers on all real estate aspects of corporate transactions.

 Ms. Sanford’s practice also focuses on real estate development and land use planning, including California Environmental Quality Act (CEQA) compliance and obtaining entitlements from local planning agencies.
 This work includes brownfield redevelopment and frequent interaction with consultants and environmental regulators on soil and groundwater remediation issues.
 She negotiates environmental indemnities and insurance for remediation costs and pollution liability.
 She regularly advises clients on the risk allocation and due diligence areas of all types of real property developments and transactions.

-In addition to her role on the City of Los Angeles Board of Recreation and Parks Commission, Ms. Sanford serves on the board of trustees of her alma mater Whittier College, where she reviews all major institutional policies including academic programs and financial assets for the college.
+Actively engaged in community affairs, Ms. Sanford is a mayoral appointee to the City of Los Angeles Board of Recreation and Parks Commissioners, which directly oversees operations, programming and maintenance of over 400 parks and 175 recreation centers within the city.
+Ms. Sanford also serves on the board of trustees of her alma mater Whittier College, where she reviews all major institutional policies including academic programs and financial assets for the college.

 Ms. Sanford is a strong believer in diversifying the legal profession.
 She is founder and treasurer of For People of Color, Inc., a nonprofit dedicated to empowering students of color to attend law school and become attorneys.
-In addition, Ms. Sanford co-chairs the Munger Tolles Law Fellows Program, a unique program which assists students of diverse backgrounds who have recently graduated from college and plan to attend law school.
+Her work with FPOC earned her the Justice Cruz Reynoso Community Service Award from the Mexican American Bar Association in 2015.